tonellicueto/ill-said_thoughts_blog/_posts/2021-08-14-blogmanifesto.md

 published: false
 ---

 Whatever moves around in my head is most likely not an original thought.
 My head is full of the sound of the voices of the people I have read or listened.
-My thoughts are not necessarily mine, but just the superposition of all the echos of the voices—own or alien—resonating in the walls of my skull.
-In this paradox, where the boundary between the I and the circumstance blurs, I live without
+My thoughts are not mine, but just the superposition of all the echos of the voices—own or alien—resonating in the walls of my skull.
+In this paradox, where the boundary between the I and the circumstance blurs, I live without an original idea

 but just the superposition of the echos of a thousand read/heard voices resonating in the walls of my skull.
 My thoughts are just like yesterday's meal reheated in the microwave.
 Thus there is no way of saying them well.